HpilOsit/misskey2tg/README.md

-# Misskey renotes -> Telegram Forwarder
+# Misskey Renotes -> Telegram Forwarder

 A simple python program that forward Misskey notes to Telegram Channel.